qelery/Meal-Mojo/README.md

 # Meal Mojo Angular Frontend

-A demo food ordering website built in Angular 13.<br>

-## Backend Repository

-The backend for this app was built in Spring Boot.
+A demo food ordering website built in Angular 13.<br> The <b>backend</b> for this app was built in Spring Boot.
 Check out the [backend repository here](https://github.com/qelery/Meal-Mojo-Backend-API).

 ## Requirements
 * Node version ^12.20.2 || ^14.15.5 || ^16.10.0